beckitrue/container-app-workshop/lesson_2/README.md

 The `nginx` reverse proxy server is configured by its configuration file.
 The configuration file is located at `/etc/nginx/nginx.conf` on the container, but we are using a bind mount to `/var/nginx/conf/default.conf`.
 This allows us to modify the configuration file on the host and the changes will be reflected in the container.

-We're assuming you've already created the `simple-web` container image.
-If you haven't, please refer to the [simple-web](../simple-web/README.md) lab for instructions on how to create the `simple-web` container image.
+You will need to have the `simple-web` container image please refer to the [simple-web](../lesson_1/README.md) lab for instructions on how to create the `simple-web` container image.

 ### nginx Configuration file